The focus of our 2019 GM conference, The Ageing Patient: Midlife and Beyond, is maintaining wellness in midlife and beyond.

 If you are a healthcare professional with an interest in the older patient, this programme is for you.

 Peter Passmore, Professor of Ageing and Geriatric Medicine at Queen’s University, will be chairing the day’s programme.
 Speaker sessions will bring you updates on national guidelines, new treatments, early identification of age-related disease, and best practice in managing frailty, sarcopenia and falls.

-We expect this programme to be awarded six CPD points, the maximum applicable for a one-day medical conference.
-This is the same number awarded to one-day GM conferences in previous years.
+This programme has been awarded six CPD points, the maximum applicable for a one-day medical conference.

 The Ageing Patient: Midlife and Beyond brings practical advice to GPs, geriatricians, old age psychiatrists, specialists with an interest in 50+ medicine, specialist nurses, commissioners, Clinical Commissioning Group members, and associated healthcare professionals.